digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Amazon Cognito identity pools (federated identities) enable you to create unique identities for your users and federate them with identity providers.
 With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

+## CloudFront Architecture Basics

+- Cloud Front is a global oject cache (CDN)
+- Content is cached in loaions close to customers
+- Lower latency and higher throughput
+- Load on the content server is decreased
+- it can handle static and dynamic content
+- Edge > Regional Edge > Origin Fetch
+- Integrates with ACM for HTTPS
+- Upload directs to origins No caching.
+(PUTS),
+- Cloudfront performs no write caching
+- Forward to Origin, (if yes use for caching ALL or Selected) Yes or No Query String Parameters

+<ins>Terms</ins>

+- Origin - The source location of your content
+- Distribution - The configuraton unit of Cloudfront
+- Edge Location - Local infrastructure which hosts cache of your data
+- Regional Edge Cache - Larger version of edge location.
+Provides another layer of caching.